Get to know our program

 In the summer of 1981, the construction of a new campsite began at Foxtrap.
 During the construction years, camps were held at Mackinsons in 1981-82 and in 1983, a camp was held at Lion Max Simms Memorial Camp at Bishop’s Falls in central Newfoundland.

 In 1985, camp moved to the site of Lion Max Simms Memorial Camp, where it remained until 2013 when in 2014, Camp Douwanna moved to its new home at Camp Lavrock on Salmonier Line.

-Located at the site of Camp Douwanna on the shore of Southwest Pond, the Leadership Development Program has ample space for field sports and more.
-Featuring 10 cabins that can house 10 campers each, there is also a main lodge for dining and indoor programs, and a scenic waterfront that hosts our swimming and canoeing programs.
+Located on the shore of Southwest Pond, the camp has ample space for field sports and more.
+Featuring 10 cabins that can house 10 campers each, there is also a main lodge which accommodates dining and indoor programs, and a scenic waterfront that hosts our swimming and canoeing programs.

 About the Camp

 Campers & Staff